syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% endhighlight %}

-The below screenshot shows the invoice PDF document created using Essential PDF.
+The following screenshot shows the invoice PDF document created by using Essential PDF.

 ![](GettingStarted_images/GettingStarted_img1.jpeg)

 ## Filling forms

 An interactive form, sometimes referred to as an AcroForm is a collection of fields for gathering information interactively from the user.
-A PDF document can contain any number of fields appearing on any combination of pages, all of that make a single, globally interactive form spanning the entire document.
+A PDF document can contain any number of fields appearing in any combination of pages, all of that make a single, globally interactive form spanning the entire document.

 Essential PDF allows you to create and manipulate existing form in PDF document.
 To work with existing form documents, the following namespaces are required.

 1. Syncfusion.Pdf
 2. Syncfusion.Pdf.Parsing

-The following guide shows how to fill a sample PDF form as shown below.
+The following guide shows how to fill a sample PDF form as shown.

 ![](GettingStarted_images/GettingStarted_img2.jpeg)

-Essential PDF allows you to fill the form fields using PdfLoadedField class.
+Essential PDF allows you to fill the form fields by using PdfLoadedField class.
 You can get the form field either by using its field name or field index.

 {% highlight c# %}
 [C#]

-//Load the PDF form.
+//Loads the PDF form.

 PdfLoadedDocument loadedDocument = new PdfLoadedDocument(@"JobApplication.pdf");

-//Load the form
+//Loads the form

 PdfLoadedForm form = loadedDocument.Form;

-//Fill the textbox field using index
+//Fills the textbox field by using index

 (form.Fields[0] as PdfLoadedTextBoxField).Text = "John";

-//Fill the textbox fields using field name
+//Fills the textbox fields by using field name

 (form.Fields["LastName"] as PdfLoadedTextBoxField).Text = "Doe";

 (form.Fields["Address"] as PdfLoadedTextBoxField).Text = " John Doe \n 123 Main St \n Anytown, USA";

-//Load the radion button group
+//Loads the radion button group

 PdfLoadedRadioButtonItemCollection radioButtoncollection = (form.Fields["Gender"] as PdfLoadedRadioButtonListField).Items;

-//Check the 'Male' option
+//Checks the 'Male' option

 radioButtoncollection[0].Checked = true;

-//Check the 'business' checkbox field
+//Checks the 'business' checkbox field

 (form.Fields["Business"] as PdfLoadedCheckBoxField).Checked = true;

-//Check the 'retiree' checkbox field
+//Checks the 'retiree' checkbox field

 (form.Fields["Retiree"] as PdfLoadedCheckBoxField).Checked = true;

-//Save and close the document
+//Saves and closes the document

 loadedDocument.Save("filledform.pdf");